Chlorine dioxide: Preparation

-Chlorine dioxide is a compound that can decompose violently when separated from diluting substances.
+Chlorine dioxide can decompose violently when separated from diluting substances.
 As a result, preparation methods that involve producing solutions of it without going through a gas-phase stage are often preferred.

 Oxidation of chlorite

 In the laboratory, ClO2 can be prepared by oxidation of sodium chlorite with chlorine:

 Traditionally, chlorine dioxide for disinfection applications has been made from sodium chlorite or the sodium chlorite–hypochlorite method:

 or the sodium chlorite–hydrochloric acid method:

 or the chlorite–sulfuric acid method:

 All three methods can produce chlorine dioxide with high chlorite conversion yield.
 Unlike the other processes, the chlorite–sulfuric acid method is completely chlorine-free, although it suffers from the requirement of 25% more chlorite to produce an equivalent amount of chlorine dioxide.
 Alternatively, hydrogen peroxide may be efficiently used in small-scale applications.

 Addition of sulfuric acid or any strong acid to chlorate salts produces chlorine dioxide.

 Reduction of chlorate

 In the laboratory, chlorine dioxide can also be prepared by reaction of potassium chlorate with oxalic acid:

 or with oxalic and sulfuric acid:

 Over 95% of the chlorine dioxide produced in the world today is made by reduction of sodium chlorate, for use in pulp bleaching.
 It is produced with high efficiency in a strong acid solution with a suitable reducing agent such as methanol, hydrogen peroxide, hydrochloric acid or sulfur dioxide.
 Modern technologies are based on methanol or hydrogen peroxide, as these chemistries allow the best economy and do not co-produce elemental chlorine.
 The overall reaction can be written as:

 As a typical example, the reaction of sodium chlorate with hydrochloric acid in a single reactor is believed to proceed through the following pathway: